joelving/Blog/content/post/reinventing-time-reporting-part-1.md

 ### String creation

-Only thing missing above is the .ToString(Encoding encoding) overload above.
-Creating strings from ReadOnlySequences aren't very easy, so I added the extension method based on David Fowler's article.
+Only thing missing is the .ToString(Encoding encoding) overload above.
+Creating strings from ReadOnlySequences aren't very easy and documentation is very sparse, so I added the extension method based on David Fowler's article.

 {{< highlight csharp >}}
 [MethodImpl(MethodImplOptions.AggressiveInlining)]